heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 <script type="text/javascript" src="//ajax.googleapis.com/ajax/static/modules/gviz/1.0/chart.js"> {"dataSourceUrl":"//docs.google.com/spreadsheet/tq?key=0Ajlnzthl1cAzdDdYM3VQUG5CTjVqdy1OVEkxLU4tZWc&transpose=1&headers=1&range=A1%3AN12&gid=0&pub=1","options":{"vAxes":[{"useFormatFromData":false,"formatOptions":{"source":"inline","suffix":"%"},"viewWindowMode":"pretty","format":"0.##'%'","viewWindow":{}},{"useFormatFromData":true,"viewWindowMode":"pretty","viewWindow":{}}],"series":{"1":{"color":"#3c78d8"},"2":{"color":"#6d9eeb"},"3":{"color":"#a4c2f4"},"4":{"color":"#ff9900"},"5":{"color":"#f6b26b"},"6":{"color":"#109618"},"7":{"color":"#990099"},"8":{"color":"#b82e2e"},"9":{"color":"#0099c6"},"10":{"color":"#b7b7b7"}},"title":"Browser Market Share, July 2011 - June 2012","curveType":"","booleanRole":"certainty","height":389,"animation":{"duration":0},"width":618,"lineWidth":2,"hAxis":{"useFormatFromData":true,"viewWindowMode":"pretty","viewWindow":{}}},"state":{},"chartType":"LineChart","chartName":"Browse Market Share, July 2012"} </script>
 </figure>

 Since the beginning of the year, IE9 has been making up a lot of ground while IE8 has been plummeting.
 This is probably due to a combination of [Microsoft's much touted update policy](http://paulirish.com/2012/the-skinny-on-ies-update-policy/) and the [continued success of Windows 7](http://gs.statcounter.com/#os-US-monthly-201106-201206).
 Meanwhile, Chrome has continued to see tremendous growth, growing by nearly 7% in only a year.
+But, in the past 12 months, IE9 was the big winner with a 13% increase.

 Mobile is the other major success story of the last year.
 Adding iPad to the mobile statistics, mobile has grown more than 3% in the last year and continues to grow.